| Title: | Multivariate Ordinal Regression Models |

 correlation structure, where the correlation of each subject depends

-on a given subject-specific factor
+on a given subject-specific factor f.
+This factor f is not allowed to vary

-across multiple measurements for the same subject
+across multiple measurements for the same subject and due to numerical

 constraints only up to maximum 30 levels are allowed.